Large Language Models in Qualitative Research: Uses, Tensions, and Intentions: Methods

 \section{Methods}

-To gain a deeper understanding of the experiences qualitative researchers are having with generative AI tools, we conducted a series of twenty semi-structured interviews in June-August 2024.
+To understand how qualitative researchers are interacting with generative AI tools or choosing not to, we conducted a series of twenty semi-structured interviews in June-August 2024.
 We analyzed the interviews using inductive thematic analysis, inspired by grounded theory ~\cite{braun2006using}, in which concepts emerge from the data \cite{jaccard_theory_2020}.
-These interview procedures were approved by the Institutional Review Board at [anonymous institutions].
+These interview procedures were approved by the Institutional Review Board at Cornell University.

-Participants were recruited mostly based on personal networks, past work, and through in-person events.
-Members of the research team also participated in in-person events, where they were able to conduct interviews on-site.
-On some occasions, we encountered participants' prior works online and emailed them to request an interview.
-The inclusion criterion for this interview was simple: we sought to speak with researchers who consider themselves qualitative scholars, including researchers who use qualitative methods as part of a mixed methods approach to their work.
-Since we sought to maximize variety of perspectives, we did not recruit participants based on their use or knowledge of LLMs, and included participants across academic domains.
-Since qualitative research perspectives are field-dependent, we considered it important to allow potential interviewees to self-define as qualitative researchers.
+Participants were recruited through personal networks, email outreach about past work, and through in-person events and conferences.
+The inclusion criterion for this interview was simple: we sought to speak with researchers who consider themselves qualitative scholars, including mixed-method researchers.
+Since we wanted to include a variety of perspectives, we did not recruit participants based on their use or knowledge of LLMs, and we recruited participants across academic domains.
+Since qualitative research perspectives can vary by field, we considered it important to allow potential interviewees to self-define as qualitative researchers.

 These recruitment strategies resulted in twenty participant interviews, summarized in Table~\ref{tab:participants}.
+Our participants spanned seven academic fields, include sixteen PhD students, and are balanced between nine primarily qualitative and eleven mixed-method scholars.
+Beyond this high-level information, we did not explicitly collect demographic information from participants.
+Nonetheless, we note that a majority of participants presented as women and as researchers of color, and five participants referenced being non-native English speakers in interviews.
+Outreach in our personal networks resulted in a population that was largely located in North American Universities, with one exception.